History

 read the book.

-Introduction to Botany.
+Botany.
 372 pages.
-This is a short course on the study of the knowledge of
+This is a short course

-forest, field, wayside, farm, orchard, garden.
-The most basic knowledge of plants is slowly being lost by those
+on the study of the knowledge of forest, field, wayside, farm, orchard, garden.
+The most basic knowledge of

-living in cities and lifestyles which exclude plants from our lives, but it is an interesting and even necessary
+plants is slowly being lost by those living in cities and lifestyles which exclude plants from our lives, but

 Nature Study: This book is a guide on how to observe and note experiments and studies in